Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 ## Training and Inference

-One common aspect of all three branches of machine learning is that they both include a **training phase** and an **inference phase**.
-While the details of the training and inference phases are different for each of the three classes, at a high-level, the training phase involves building a model using the provided data, while the inference phase involves applying this model to new, previously unseen, data.
-From our unsupervised learning example above, the training phase is the one where we cluster the players into the two groups, while the inference phase is when we assign a new player to one of the two clusters.
-From our supervised learning example, the training phase is when the mapping from player attributes to player label (whether they churned or not) is learned, and the inference phase is when that learned mapping is used to predict whether a new player will churn or not.
-Lastly, for reinforcement learning, the training phase is when the policy is learned and the inference phase is when the agent starts interacting in the wild using its learned policy.
+One common aspect of all three branches of machine learning is that they all involve a **training phase** and an **inference phase**.
+While the details of the training and inference phases are different for each of the three, at a high-level, the training phase involves building a model using the provided data, while the inference phase involves applying this model to new, previously unseen, data.
+More specifically:
+* For our unsupervised learning example, the training phase is the one where we cluster the players into the two groups, while the inference phase is when we assign a new player to one of the two clusters.
+* For our supervised learning example, the training phase is when the mapping from player attributes to player label (whether they churned or not) is learned, and the inference phase is when that learned mapping is used to predict whether a new player will churn or not.
+* For our reinforcement learning example, the training phase is when the policy is learned and the inference phase is when the agent starts interacting in the wild using its learned policy.

+To briefly summarize: all three classes of algorithms involve training and inference phases in addition to attribute and model selections.
+What ultimately separates them is the type of data available to learn from.
+In unsupervised learning our data set was a collection of attributes, in supervised learning our data set was a collection of attribute-label pairs, and, lastly, in reinforcement learning our data set was a collection of observation-action-reward tuples.

 ## Deep Learning